Your shopping cart is empty!

 With that in mind, here are a few simple tips to help you reduce daily stress; try choosing one to get started with and as that one becomes easier, then pick another - with regular use you’ll soon notice the difference.

 CHANGE YOUR WORDS

-When stress hits, our inner self critic suddenly gets really loud and begins a negative thought cycle that is easy to get caught up in.
-When you hear the negativity begin, imagine turning down the volume on those thoughts.
-And balance out those thoughts with kindness.
+When stress hits, our inner self critic suddenly gets very loud and often sparks a spiral of negative thoughts that are so easy to get caught up in.
+When you hear the negativity begin, imagine turning down the volume on those thoughts - make them as quiet as possible.
+Then, balance them out with kindness.
 Remind yourself that what you’re feeling is temporary; it will change because everything in life does.
 Create a positive phrase or affirmation that you can repeat silently to yourself when stress appears; try “I am safe and what I am feeling is temporary”.

 Meditation is proven to help reverse the effect of our fight or flight response to stress.
-If it’s not a practice that you currently use then I encourage you to give it a try; even a few minutes can make the world of difference.
-But, even if you can only find a quiet moment to take three deep breaths or mindfully watch the clouds pass by through your office window then please do.
+If it’s not a practice that you currently use then I encourage you to give it a try; even a few minutes can make a world of difference.
+Even if you can only find a quiet moment to take three deep breaths or mindfully watch the clouds pass by through your office window then please do.
 It’s these small moments that teach us to enjoy a slower pace of life and appreciate the little things.
-To enhance your practice try one of your natural Soy Wax Meditation Candles.
+To enhance your meditation practice try one of our natural Soy Wax Meditation Candles.

 Much of the stress that we feel is a result of something outside of us and often it’s something that we can’t change.
 The solution?
 Let it go.
 The alternative will only create additional stress and harm to your wellbeing.
 So rather than ruminating for hours (or days) over something that cannot be changed, turn your attention to something positive in your life and you’ll soon feel the stress fall away.